ritsu/RitsuCogs/README.md

     -r      Treats search string as a regex pattern; other Matching Options are ignored.

 Input Options
-    -s      If input is a URL, this will treat the URL content as plain text instead of a DOM
+    -p      If input is a URL, this will treat the URL content as plain text instead of a DOM

 Output Options
     -c      Suppress normal output; instead print a count of matching lines for each input file.